josinapjoy/josinapjoy/README.md

 ### Hi there 👋 Welcome to my Github.
 #### In today's digital world, where data is recognized as a powerful source of information.
-I have strong knowledge and interest in data analysis, data integration and infrastructure.
+I am a data enthusiast who has strong knowledge and interest in data analysis, data integration and infrastructure.
 ### Skillset
 #### BI Tools :                 Power BI, Tableau, SQL, Advanced Excel
 #### Programming Languages:     Python, R